-These units are made to be transported, set in place, and stay put.
+These homes are made to be transported, set in place, and stay put.
 This does not mean that you could not easily move them to a new location should you have the need or should you sell it.
 This will just require a call to your local tow company.
 What it does mean, however, is that this is not something you would likely do yourself on your own trailer.

-We install a 12,000/10,600 BTU air/heat combination unit in our 20′ cabins.
+We install a 12,000/10,600 BTU air/heat combination unit in our 20′ homes.
 This unit is rated for 115V so will operate on your standard 120V plug.
 The 20′ cabins are 160 sq. ft. and the unit has a coverage of 450 sq. ft.
 This is 280% more coverage area than the cabin itself.

 You can also upgrade to a Mitsubishi ductless mini-split system in either of the units.
 These come in both standard (down to 6 degrees) and hyper-heat (down to minus 13 degrees) options.

-We use closed cell spray foam insulation in both the walls and the ceilings of our container units.
+We use closed cell spray foam insulation in both the walls and the ceilings of our container homes.
 This not only provides the maximum insulation possible, it also reinforces what is already the strongest construction available.

 As these are containers and not traditional wood construction, they start out wind and water tight.
 The only holes in the container are those we cut for doors and windows (and raised ceilings if applicable).
 Because of this, the containers heat and cool very quickly.

-Codes and zoning will differ depending on the city/county where the container dwelling will be placed, what it will be used for, and how it will be secured.
+Codes and zoning will differ depending on the state/city/county where the container home will be placed, what it will be used for, and how it will be secured.
 In some cases it may be considered an outbuilding.
 In other cases it may be considered a home.
 In many counties and smaller towns, there may not be any zoning at all.
-The first thing we recommend is to contact your local city/county and discuss your plans.
+The first thing we recommend is to contact your local state/city/county and discuss your plans.
 As “Tiny Living” is a fairly new concept, more and more localities are having to decide how to classify this type of dwelling when used for a residence.

-Another option, when looking at residing in the container dwelling and you do not yet own land, is to contact a local mobile home park and discuss placing your container home in the park.
+Another option, when looking at residing in the container home and you do not yet own land, is to contact a local mobile home park and discuss placing your container home in the park.
 The advantage to this option is that all utility services are already present.

 The utilities (electric, water, sewer/septic) are connected the same as they would be in a normal house.
 Of course, we can customize this based on your need.
 If hooking to a generator, we can make sure you have the right connection for electric.
 We can also include gas lines for the hot water heater and stove if you plan to run propane.
-We discuss all of this with you when designing your container dwelling.
+We discuss all of this with you when designing your container home.

 Steel shipping container walls are made from 14 gauge, 0.078 inch corrugated sheet steel panels that are welded to the main structure.
 The top and bottom side rails and end frames are 7 gauge tubular steel.
 The steel used to build modern shipping/cargo containers is a corrosive resistant high-strength low-alloy steel.

 The floors are 1-1/8″ thick marine plywood.
 The bottom of the shipping/cargo container has 3-4 mm thick cross members that have recesses along the bottom side rails, which allows them to be lifted with special straddle carriers.
-The floor of the shipping/cargo container is 1-1/8″ thick marine (19 ply treated) plywood screwed into the structural
+The floor of the shipping/cargo container is 1-1/8″ thick marine (19 ply treated) plywood screwed into the main structure.